pajtai/todo.yaml/README.md

 > A flexible, configurable, and file-based todo tracker.

-## Concepts
-- todo.yaml: You can have as many of these as you want.
-Each tracks todos based on a todo array.
-The configuration for that todo list lives in the same file under the configuration key

 ## Getting started

 ```shell
 npm i -g todo.yaml
 ```

-You can now run the "todo" command globally
+You can now run the "todo" or "todo.yaml" command globally.~~~~

-The command will execute on the nearest todo.yaml file found searching the current directory and each parent directory
+The command will execute on the todo.yaml in the current directory.
+If there is none, one will be created for you.

+You can have as many todo.yaml files as you want.
+Each tracks todos based on a todo array.
+Each is configured within the file itself.

+### Commands

+### Features

+Out of the box todo.yaml is a simple First-In, First-Out queue of plain text todos.

+For each `todo.yaml` file, you can configure additional features using: `todo configure`.

 ## Dev Workflow